sirixdb/sirixdb.github.io/docs/concepts.md

 ### Versioning algorithms for storing and retrieving page snapshots

 SirixDB stores, at most, a fixed number of nodes.
-That is the actual data per database page (currently limited to 1024 nodes).
+That is the data per database page (currently limited to 1024 nodes).
 The nodes themselves are of variable size.
 Overlong records, which exceed a predefined length in bytes, are stored in additional overflow pages.
 SirixDB stores references to these pages in the record pages.

 SirixDB implements several versioning strategies best known from backup systems for copy-on-write operations of record pages.
 Namely, it either copies